Mystic-10/IntroPARCO-2024-H1/README.md

                  32 |  0.010164032 sec |      14.37 |       44.90% | 13.205
                  64 |  0.008088565 sec |      18.05 |       28.21% | 16.594

-Example to test the function: main matrix compared to transposed matrix (must be NOT EQUAL) -->CHECK EQUAL: NO

-Example to test the function: transposed matrix sequential compared to transposed matrix implicit (muste be EQUAL) -->CHECK EQUAL: SI

 All matrices DEALLOCATED

 ```